bitcoin-layers/layered-bitcoin/README.md

 # Layered Bitcoin

-> If something is valuable enough, monumental efforts will be made towards rectifying its flaws.
+> If something is valuable enough, enormous efforts will be made towards addressing its limitations.

 The exciting stuff in Bitcoin happens in layers.

 Because the base protocol is kept intentionally stable, it acts as bedrock for other developers to build upon.

-It's important to acknowledge that the Bitcoin protocol is more than just what's contained within [Bitcoin Core](https://github.com/bitcoin/bitcoin), and that code on its own is unable to efficiently solve for all that it could, and wouldn't change much at all if it weren't for an entire industry working very hard towards finding a use for Bitcoin in every little niche.
+It's important to acknowledge that the Bitcoin protocol is more than just what's contained within [Bitcoin Core](https://github.com/bitcoin/bitcoin), which, on its own is unable to efficiently solve for all that it could, and wouldn't change much at all if it weren't for an entire industry working very hard towards finding a use for Bitcoin in every little niche.

-In many ways, Bitcoin automates banking.
-It does this without recreating a system based on debt or trust.
-And as current systems are showing signs of failure, censorship, fragmentation, and hyperinflation, it is imperative that resources are put towards rebuilding the world's financial systems upon firmer foundations.

-For this, an entire ecosystem is needed.
-Wallets and layers, clients and indexes, software nodes and hardware nodes.
-All these are needed to fulfill the promise of Bitcoinization: A world in which the corrupt elites can no longer exploit and control through monetary manipulation.

 A Bitcoin layer can be defined as an open protocol that uses the Bitcoin timechain or the BTC currency, as denominated in either ₿itcoins or ṩatoshis, to extend the capabilities of the protocol below it.